 Once inside the Capitol building, we will converge on and around the Million Dollar Staircase, a large interior space open to the public that is close to the Governor's office, where we will make our demands loud and clear.
 Activists who have participated in direct action training for this event and are willing to risk arrest will then commence a non-violent civil disobedience action with our collective support in a nearby location.
 We encourage everyone to stay and support as the protest escalates, but people and/or organizations may wish to leave at this point as trained volunteers will be taking non-violent direct action to send the Governor a message that he must Walk The Talk On Climate.
 (Read more about participating in civil disobedience and an action camp to prepare, below.)

-If you wish to participate in or support the civil disobedience team, please join us prior to the action for a daylong Action Camp on April 22, the day before the rally.
-We need diverse hands participating on this team – if you would like to be involved in a support role and not risk arrest, there is a definite need for you at Action Camp!
+If you wish to participate in or support the civil disobedience team, please join us for one of several regional prep meetings.
+We need diverse hands participating on this team – if you would like to be involved in a support role and not risk arrest, there is a definite need for you!
 To change everything, it takes everyone.

-Location revealed to those who sign up.
-We will do a deep dive into our movement toward climate justice and why civil disobedience and direct action are necessary at this stage of our movement.
+In these meetings, we will do a deep dive into our movement toward climate justice and why civil disobedience and direct action are necessary at this stage of our movement.
 We will consent on and practice our plan for April 23rd, assign roles, make art, and also build solidarity and community with other activists from across the region.
-We will eat healthy food together and make sure there is time for rest, reflection and self-care so we arrive inspired and not tired at the event on April 23rd.

 Want to add your organization?
 Fill out this form!